 I am a Senior Product Designer in San Francisco.

-I am an end-to-end product designer with 7+ years of experience, most passionate about partnering with stakeholders and customers to design solutions to empower customers to do their best work.
+I am an end-to-end product designer with over 7 years of experience, most passionate about partnering with stakeholders and customers to design solutions to empower customers to do their best work.

-As Senior Product Designer at Pantheon, I design tools to enable teams to build and launch websites, lead user research efforts to help define requirements and make recommendations, and standardize our design process and methods to improve efficiency.
+As Senior Product Designer at Pantheon, I design tools to enable teams to build and launch websites, provide design leadership to company initiatives by partnering with PMs and Engineers to help define requirements and make recommendations, and create structure for our design process and methods.

 New plans presentation and purchasing experience redesign